+Configure License Server connection n

+Please choose how you would like to connect to your CLC L icense server.

+Enable license server connection

+Automatically detect license server.

+Manually specify license server:

+Hostname/IP-address:

+Port: 6200

+Use custom username when requesting a license

+Username:

-Configure License Server connection...
-Please choose how you would like to connect to your CLC License server.
-Inable license server connection Automatically detect license server.
-Manually specify license server: Hostname/IP-address: Port: 6200 \[ \text{V}\] Use custom username when requesting a license Username: Disable license borrowing If you choose this option, users of this computer will not be able to borrow licenses from the networks.
+Disable license borrowing

+If you choose this option, users of this comput License Server. ter will not be able to borrow licenses from the

+networks.
 If you are working on an enterprise network on where local firewalls or routers cut off UDP broadcast traffic, then you may need to configure the details of the CLC License Server using the Manually specify license server option instead.